flowmodor/flowmodor/README.md

 ![banner-dark](https://github.com/flowmodor/flowmodor/assets/74842863/93f7892e-2e94-4239-809b-1d76a2666c5e)

-Flowmodor is a Flowtime Technique timer web app helping you get into flow state and stay focused.
+Flowmodor is a Flowmodoro timer web app helping you get into flow state and stay focused with the Flowtime Technique.

 ## What is the Flowtime Technique?